 The time that it takes to get a GED varies, depending on how often you study in a week and what program you plan to take.
 If you study on your own once a week, it would take 6 to 8 months until you are ready to take the GED test.
 Studying 2 to 3 times a week would hasten your readiness in 2 to 3 months.
-Studying via our online study guide provides you with a smarter, easier and faster way to pass the GED test, especially if you are efficient with your study schedule.
+Studying via our online study guide provides you with a smarter, easier and faster way to get ready for the GED test, especially if you are efficient with your study schedule.

 How much does it cost to get a GED?

-According to the GED.com website, the cost for getting a GED totals to $120.
+According to the GED.com website, the cost of getting a GED total to $120.
 This means that each subject costs $30.
 Normally, however, test-takers don’t take all the 4 GED tests altogether.
 Each GED test can be taken at different times, and you can space them out according to your preference.
 Visit the GED.com website to find out the GED testing rules in your state and how much your state charges for taking the GED tests.

 How many times can you take the GED?